leovanbon/mypyparsescripts/README.md

-just some scripts involved in my rev study
+just some scripts in my rev study